wzulfikar/lifelog/personal/tgl-summer-workshop-2016.md

 ***What's your opinion of the company visits?
 Where did you go and what did you do?***

 I go to ViTrox for company visit.
 I'm grateful that I visit ViTrox.
-Now I know about machine vision and how vital is it role in IT industry.
+Now I know about machine vision and how vital is its role in IT industry.

 ***What's your opinion of the technical workshop?
 Did you enjoyed it, and why?***